Elevate Your Adventure: A Comprehensive Checklist of 15+ Things for Hiking in Taiwan

 According to Britannica, the average lapse rate (the rate at which air temperature falls with increasing altitude) is about 6.5 °C per 1,000 meters or (3.5 °F per 1,000 feet).
 So, when hiking above 3,000 meters (9,842 feet) in Taiwan, it can be nearly 20 degrees cooler than the surface.
 For example, Jade Mountain, at 3,952 meters (12,966 feet), can be a whopping 26 degrees cooler, and the wind can be quite strong up there.

-4. When a Typhoon Land Alert Is Issued, All Hiking Permits Will Be Revoked.
-Check the National Park's Website Before Your Hike.
+4. When A Sea Warning for A Typhoon Is Issued, All Hiking Permits Will Be Revoked.

 Safety